-SEO Vs SEM: Which Should You Choose?
+SEO vs SEM: Which Should You Choose?

 You may be able to reach out to them with SEO or SEM, but the results depend on your business and marketing goals.

 And for some SEO may not seem viable when compared to the benefits of PPC.

 But if you’re a lawyer competing with other legal agencies in the competitive SEO space, you may be better off buying PPC ads to get better results.

 You have to create an online marketing strategy that clearly guides you towards leveraging the right method.

 Balancing SEO and PPC

 If you are a business that truly cares about creating a strong online presence and getting better returns in both, short term and long run.

-By incorporating both the marketing methods into your business, you may end up getting best of the both worlds.
+By incorporating both marketing methods into your business, you may end up getting the best of both worlds.

 Here’s how you can do so:

 Also, keywords that worked for you in PPC are best to optimize your website for, so using them for SEO purposes makes sense.

-● Work on both paid ads and organic search listings to double your traffic by increasing your visibility in the SERPs.
+– Work on both paid ads and organic search listings to double your traffic by increasing your visibility in the SERPs.

-● Use keywords that are too expensive for you to invest in or are not delivering a lot of traffic for SEO.
+– Use keywords that are too expensive for you to invest in or are not delivering a lot of traffic for SEO.

-● Ad copy that is performing well can be used in the meta description of your website’s organic listing to increase the click-through rate.
+– Ad copy that is performing well can be used in the meta description of your website’s organic listing to increase the click-through rate.

 The purpose of running small test PPC campaigns for these keywords is to find out whether they are worth optimizing for.

-● By being active in both, SEO and SEM, you’d be able to reach out to more potential customers and build even more brand awareness.
+– By being active in both, SEO and SEM, you’d be able to reach out to more potential customers and build even more brand awareness.